react-native-community/releases/rfcs/README.md

 In short, to get a major feature added to React Native, one usually first gets the RFC merged into the RFC repo as a markdown file.
 At that point the RFC is "active" and may be implemented with the goal of eventual inclusion into React Native.

-* Fork the RFC repo http://github.com/react-native-community/react-native-releases
+- Fork the RFC repo [react-native-community/react-native-releases](http://github.com/react-native-community/react-native-releases)
-* Copy `rfcs/0000-template.md` to `rfcs/0000-my-feature.md` (where 'my-feature' is descriptive. don't assign an RFC number yet).
+- Copy `rfcs/0000-template.md` to `rfcs/0000-my-feature.md` (where 'my-feature' is the title in kebab case; don't assign an RFC number yet).
-* Fill in the RFC.
+- Fill in the RFC.
 Put care into the details: **RFCs that do not present convincing motivation, demonstrate understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives tend to be poorly-received**.
-* Submit a pull request with the label "rfc".
+- Submit a pull request with the label "rfc".
 As a pull request the RFC will receive design feedback from the larger community, and the author should be prepared to revise it in response.
-* Build consensus and integrate feedback.
+- Build consensus and integrate feedback.
 RFCs that have broad support are much more likely to make progress than those that don't receive any comments.
-* Eventually, the team will decide whether the RFC is a candidate for inclusion in React Native.
+- Eventually, the team will decide whether the RFC is a candidate for inclusion in React Native.
-* RFCs that are candidates for inclusion in React Native will enter a "final comment period" lasting 7 days.
+- RFCs that are candidates for inclusion in React Native will enter a "final comment period" lasting 7 days.
 The beginning of this period will be signaled with a comment and tag on the RFC's pull request.
-* An RFC can be modified based upon feedback from the team and community.
+- An RFC can be modified based upon feedback from the team and community.
 Significant modifications may trigger a new final comment period.
-* An RFC may be rejected by the team after public discussion has settled and comments have been made summarizing the rationale for rejection.
+- An RFC may be rejected by the team after public discussion has settled and comments have been made summarizing the rationale for rejection.
 A member of the team should then close the RFC's associated pull request.
-* An RFC may be accepted at the close of its final comment period.
+- An RFC may be accepted at the close of its final comment period.
 A team member will merge the RFC's associated pull request, at which point the RFC will become 'active'.

 ## The RFC life-cycle